tiochan/SearchText_POC/README.md

 - The third level contains all the positions into the file where the word has been found.

 Using the positions of a word across each file is easy to determine the hit %.

+The search class can deal with two configurations (defined at config file):
+- simple, just say how many words are find on each file.
+The order is not important.
+In this case, the in-memory text map does not contain the position of each word, due that is not necessary.
+- strict, the algorithm takes in consideration if the words are found in order or not.
+Is more complex than the "simple" configuration.

 --------------------------------------------------